KMKfw/kmk_firmware/docs/quickpin.md

 # Quickpin

-Quickpin helps devs quickly translate pinouts between boards of similar pinouts.
+Quickpin helps devs quickly translate pinouts between boards of similar footprint.
 This lets you write a single `kb.py` that can be swapped between microcontrollers with only a single line change and less mistakes.